Our Essential Services

 Switzerland Self-Employment Visas: Requirements

-Anyone wishing to be self-employed in Switzerland must first register their company.
+Anyone who intends to be self-employed in Switzerland must first register their company.
 Since 2017, it is most common to register your company online through EasyGov.
 Companies can be registered as:

 - general partnerships